Getting Started

 Setup

-Add a single import to your Vitest setup file (or the top of an individual test) to register the matchers automatically:
+Add a single import to your Vitest or Jest setup file (or the top of an individual test) to register the matchers automatically:

 import 'expect-mcp/vitest-setup';